Atlantic City mayor, wife charged with abusing and assaulting teenage daughter

 LaQuetta Small, who is Atlantic City's superintendent of schools, is accused of punching her daughter multiple times in the chest, leaving bruises, and punching her in the mouth during a separate argument.
 LaQuetta Small also is accused of dragging her daughter by the hair, and striking her with a belt on her shoulders, leaving marks, according to the prosecutor's office.

-Reached by telephone, Small declined comment, referring a reporter to his lawyer Ed Jacobs.
-The lawyer did not immediately return a call seeking comment.
+Reached by telephone, Small declined comment.
+He referred a reporter to his lawyer Ed Jacobs, who emphasized that the charges do not involve public corruption or any impropriety in the mayor's discharge of his official duties.

+Instead, they involve “a private family matter, including the challenges that Mayor Small and his wife have dealt with raising a teenage daughter," Jacobs said.

+The attorney would not address the substance of the charges regarding the couple's interactions with their daughter.
+But said she has not been removed from their home.

 The president and vice president of the Atlantic City Board of Education did not immediately respond to messages seeking comment Monday.